Cloud SQL

 Server version: 8.0.31-google (Google)

-image which is MySQL version 8.3.0
+We used latest mysql:latest image which is MySQL version 8.3.0.

-client of the same version installed in it.
+It has mysql client of the same version installed in it.

-In the same time our Cloud SQL instance is running MySQL version 8.0.31-google
+In the same time our Cloud SQL instance is running MySQL version 8.0.31-google.

 mysql> create schema hr;